The PGM Associate Program

-- Level 1 must be successfully completed within two years of the Level 1 Start Date
+- Level 1 must be successfully completed within three years of the Level 1 Start Date

-- Level 2 must be successfully completed within two years of the Level 2 Start Date
+- Level 2 must be successfully completed within three years of the Level 2 Start Date

-- Level 3 and election to PGA Membership must be successfully accomplished within eight years of the Level 1 Start Date
+- Level 3 and election to PGA Membership must be successfully accomplished within nine years of the Level 1 Start Date

-Associates have eight years from their Level 1 Start Date to graduate from the PGA PGM Program, meet all election requirements and become elected to PGA Membership.
-Failure to complete Level 1 or 2 within two years of the Level’s start date will result in suspension.
-Failure to complete Level 1 or 2 within four years of the Level’s start date will result in termination from the PGA PGM Program.
+Associates have nine years from their Level 1 Start Date to graduate from the PGA PGM Program, meet all election requirements and become elected to PGA Membership.
+Failure to complete Level 1 or 2 within three years of the Level’s start date will result in suspension.
+Failure to exit suspension by the end of two years will result in termination from the PGA PGM Program.